shape-vis/BuckarooVisualWrangler/README.md

 ## Large Future Features to Start With
 - Connect dataframe wrangle routes to the UI so wrangling on the front end can be done on the dataframes in the server
 - Finish the chart of features found in the Dev Doc

-#### Bugs
-1. When using the crimes dataset, LAT, LONG give the server and app as a whole a lot of issues as columns to run on.
-2. Also when using the crimes dataset, and the complaints dataset, as soon as you select >30 as the max ID, the UI has a hard time rendering all the distinct values clearly
-3. Crimes dataset-should FBI CD be treated as numeric or categorical?
-This is another question which the implementation is unclear on, right now it's flagging almost the whole column as mismatch.